Loading...

 Regulatory Board

-Shop License Fee: $200 (Enterprise/establishment license fee)
+Shop License Fee: $200 (Enterprise or Establishment License original) (Enterprise/establishment license fee)

 To open an enterprise or establishment, an application must be filed with the Board fifteen days prior to the anticipated opening date with owner signatures witnessed by a notary public.
 Owner must obtain a city business license prior to applying.